jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Emotion and story

+- Tension and release
+- expectation and surprise
-- Tension and release, also expectation and surprise, also hero's journey (hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed)
+- hero's journey (hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed)

 ## Intervals: the building blocks

+- Intervals are the distance between notes
+- Can express and evoke emotion
+- Naming: Number and quality
-- Intervals: Major scale formula
+- Major intervals are the same as the major scale degrees

 ## Tonical (aka tonal) harmony

+- Music with a key center
+- Euroclassical origin.
-- Tonical (aka tonal) harmony, key center.
-Euroclassical origin.
-Common, but there are other kinds.
-Tonic vs leading tone.
+- Common, but there are other kinds.
+- Tonic vs leading tone.
 Tension and release.

 ## Triad chords

 - Tertian harmony (stacking thirds).
 Common, but there are other kinds.
+- chord factors
-- Triad chord formulas, chord factors, maj/min/dim/aug
+- Triad chord types and formulas (maj/min/dim/aug)

 ## Harmonizing a scale

-- Harmonizing a scale
+- Building chords from scale degrees
-- Nashville numbering
+- Roman numeral numbering

-## Functional harmony
+## Harmonic function

+- The theoretical tendency of certain chords to "want" to progress to other chords, or remain at rest.
+- Euroclassical origin.
+Less used in modern and non-Western music, but still useful to understand.
+- harmonic functions (tonic, subdominant or pre-dominant, dominant)
+- V-I cadence and ii-V-I progression
-- Functional harmony and chord families (tonic, subdominant, dominant; home, away, returning)
+- chord families
+  - tonic: I and vi (some also include iii, I disagree)
+  - subdominant: IV and ii
+  - dominant: V and vii (sometimes iii or III)